-Land Conservation:In the Metolius sub-basin, the Deschutes Land Trust is focused on protecting the mainstem Metolius River and Lake Creek.
+Land Conservation:In the Metolius area, the Deschutes Land Trust is focused on protecting the mainstem Metolius River and Lake Creek.
 Lake Creek is a key tributary because: (1) most of the private land in the Metolius sub-basin is concentrated around it; (2) its water source is Suttle Lake, meaning its water is relatively warm compared to other streams in the sub-basin, which are spring-fed.
 This warm water may facilitate production of spring chinook smolts; and (3) it is the gateway for sockeye salmon to reach Suttle Lake, home to one of Oregon’s two historic sockeye populations.

-Fish Passage and Screening:To date, the Upper Deschutes Watershed Council has completed work on four of the 25 unscreened and/or impassible, small- scale private diversions in the Lake Creek watershed.
+Fish Passage and Screening:To date, the Upper Deschutes Watershed Council has completed work on five of the 25 unscreened and/or impassible, small- scale private diversions in the Lake Creek watershed.
 Within the next six years, the Upper Deschutes Watershed Council expects to complete the remaining 21 projects provided that funding is available for the extensive and complex landowner negotiations.
 While this may appear overly ambitious, nearly 3/4 of the remaining screening and passage projects can be bundled into single projects, greatly improving efficiency and overall project success.